shohel1arman/TrustSkin_R/README.md

 ---

-## Running on the GPU node
+## On the GPU node

-Train inside `tmux` so an SSH drop does not kill the run.
-Rebuild splits on the node with the same seed so the `path` column points at node-local files (lesion assignment is identical; only paths differ).
+Run training in `tmux` so a dropped SSH connection doesn't kill it.
+Rebuild the splits on the node with the same seed so the file paths point to node-local images (same lesion assignment, just different paths).

 ```bash
 tmux new -s trustskin